 Mindfulness-Based Stress Reduction Courses

-The Mindfulness-Based Stress Reduction (MBSR) program is an eight-week experiential training course that systematically teaches the practice of mindfulness meditation and its application to stress reduction, self-reflection and the mobilization of inner resources to support health, healing, resilience and personal growth.
+This ONLINE course is modeled on the Mindfulness-Based Stress Reduction (MBSR) principles developed by Jon Kabat-Zinn and Saki Santorelli at the Center for Mindfulness at the University of Massachusetts Medical School.
+This experiential training course systematically teaches the practice of mindfulness meditation and its application to stress reduction, self-reflection, and the mobilization of inner resources to support health, healing, resilience,e and personal growth.

 2025 Dates